 Loyalty programs are excellent for keeping customers engaged.
 They’re also a perfect candidate for a surprise and delight email campaign.
 Instead of simply updating customers on their point-earning activities, you can use these emails to remind your customers how awesome they are.
 It’s always nice to be told how awesome you are.

 Here’s an example from Sephora.
-The brand starts out strong with a subject line that tells the recipient they are a “TOP earner.”
+The brand starts strong with a subject line telling the recipient they are a “TOP earner.”
 Then, the entire email celebrates them for spending so much with the company.
-Motivational phrases like “beauty wins” are peppered throughout the email, along with reminders of how much they’ve earned so far.
+Motivational phrases like “beauty wins” are peppered throughout the email and reminders of how much they’ve earned so far.
 Sephora also reinforces its gratitude for loyal customers with phrases like “We love members like you” and “We love celebrating you.”

 The above email from Sephora is sent out on a seasonal basis, which is one way to time the sending of these automated emails.
 You can also choose to send them after every purchase like Lively does in the example below: